kaylaobritsch/dog-rescue-pattern-library/patterns/intro-section/README.md

-This section is at the beginning of the pages as an intro.
+The intro section is at the top of the web page introducing the content below.